mingkaic/defector/README.md

 # Token profiler

 Token profiler takes a buggy instruction in csv and a series of files and outputs two csv files:
-1. file with each line mapping token integer value to its label
+1. `token_vector.csv`: file with each line mapping token integer value to its label
-2. file with each line representing token vectors as a series of integers
+2. `token_encoding.csv`: file with each line containing the token label corresponding to the integer value represented by the line number

 ## Usage